mui/mui-x/docs/data/data-grid/export/export.md

 ```

 Each child of the `<GridToolbarExportContainer />` receives a prop `hideMenu` to close the export menu after the export.
-Here is an example of how to add a JSON export.
+The demo below shows how to add a JSON export.

 {{"demo": "CustomExport.js", "bg": "inline", "defaultCodeOpen": false}}